 This essentially means- do you want to keep your search terms together?

-For example: If you search for "tea set" you would want to select "yes" and keep your words adjacent.
-This would ensure that the catalog only showed you items about tea sets.
+For example: If you search for "modern art" you would want to select "yes" and keep your words adjacent.
+This would ensure that the catalog only showed you items about modern art.

-If you selected no, then the catalog would search for every item that contained the words tea or set.
-So your results would include: the tea party, tea production, set design, etc. and everything else that included either of those words.
+If you selected no, then the catalog would search for every item that contained the words modern or art.
+So your results would include modern poetry, modern dress, modern civilization, etc. and everything that included the word art.